barney0/WU-STHACK-2019/README.md

 ![order_by](/order.png)

-But using 4, it is ok meaning that we have 4 columns used:
+But using 4, it is ok meaning that we have 4 columns used.
+Output "2" and "3" are displayed, we can use it to exploit our SQL Injection:

 ![test_1_2_3_4](/union_1_2_3_4.png)